cescongroup/Learning-based-control-with-MATLAB-and-Simulink/Student Version/Homework 2 Gain Scheduling of Autopilot/README.md

 - Gains hands on experience using Simulink and MATLAB.

 ## Setup
+Open the MATLAB Live Script [Homework 2 Gain Scheduling of Autopilot.mlx]() and run each section as directed.

 ## Suggested Prework
 -[What Is Gain Scheduling?
 MATLAB Tech Talks](https://www.mathworks.com/videos/control-systems-in-practice-part-2-what-is-gain-scheduling-1535711972066.html)